Supported annotations

 Step 5: Create the annotations payload

-Labelbox support two formats for the annotations payload: NDJSON and Python Annotation types.
-Both are described below to compose your annotations into Labels attached to the data rows.
+Labelbox supports two formats for the annotations payload: NDJSON and Python annotation types.
+Both approaches are described below with instructions to compose annotations into Labels attached to the data rows.

-# Create a Label
+# create a Label

 annotations = [

-radio_annotation, checklist_annotation, text_annotation,
+radio_annotation,

-bbox_annotation, bbox_with_radio_subclass_annotation, polygon_annotation,
+bbox_annotation,

-mask_annotation, point_annotation, polyline_annotation
+mask_annotation,

 ]